viters/docs/cookbook/add-a-recipe.md

 Once your issue has been approved by the Directus Core team, follow these steps.

 1. Fork the [docs repo](https://github.com/directus/docs/) and pull it.
-2. Copy the document you're currently reading, located at `docs/cookbooks/template.md`.
+2. Copy the starting template, located at `docs/cookbooks/template_shell.md`.
 3. Paste the file and rename it under the desired recipe section.
 4. Go into `docs/.vitepress/config.js` to add the sidebar links to the relevant section.
 For details, see the VitePress documentation on [sidebars](https://vitepress.vuejs.org/guide/theme-sidebar).
 5. Create your recipe as desired, following the template guidelines.
 6. Open a PR on the Directus [docs repo](https://github.com/directus/docs/) and reference your issue.
-7. When your PR is ready, switch from `Draft` to `Ready for Review`.
-A Directus Core team member will look over your work, and if needed, provide last-minute edit requests.
+7. When your PR is ready, switch from **Draft** to **Open** to signal it is ready for review.
+A Directus Core team member will look over your work, any necessary edit requests.
 8. Make final edits as requested.
 9. Run `pnpm run spellcheck` in your terminal and fix spelling issues or add unrecognized words to `/dictionary.txt`.
 10. Tag a team member for final review when you're ready.